jquan114/jquan114/README.md

 - 🌱 I currently work with Javascript React Eco System.
 Knowledge of Next.js, Redux,TypeScript,and Styled Components,Pattern Design.
 I love problem solving and challenges.
 Also Working on some Java.
 - I’m looking to collaborate on projects with other developers and design teams.
 - 📫 How to reach me: jquancollins96@gmail.com
-- ⚡ Fun fact: I like business and help revive poorly managed business.
-I also love playing the piano.
+- ⚡ Fun fact: I love solving problems for business.
+I play piano for my church.